sieren/blidino/README.md

     transfer, it blocks the output permanently.
 For data sent from the sketch, it works around this limitation by pre-fragmenting MIDI data on a higher layer.

+    • Implementation of official specifications
+    The sketches are based on weeks of reverse-engineering the BLE MIDI Standard.
+    As of mid-december the standard has been officially released.
+The reverse engineered and the official specs need to be compared and subsequently implemented as per documentation.
+    This will be one of the next steps in this project.

 The [Wiki](https://github.com/sieren/blidino/wiki) will be updated frequently with information about the ongoing development.